Doctoral Programs Committee

 This course provides an interdisciplinary exploration of various schools of feminist thought.
 It examines ways in which feminist scholars across the disciplines have theorized power and difference with regard to gender, race, sexuality, class and nation.
 It also explores the relationship of particular theories to both the production of knowledge and political practice.

-- One of the following three courses (3 credits):
+- One of the following courses (3 credits):

 WS 602: Approaches to Feminist Scholarship in the Social Sciences

 These courses are designed to examine various methodological issues in feminist scholarship in relation to paradigms developed by the disciplines.
-Students in English and History will generally take WS 601, WS 603 or WS 606; students in Psychology and Sociology will generally take WS 602, WS 603 or WS 606.
+Students in English and History will take WS 601; students in Psychology will take WS 602.

 - WS 891: Advanced Research